Organizing Repository

 When accessing API details, labels are displayed with global metadata at the top level with the Manage labels… link:

-Label management is done through the dialog shown below when one can easily add new labels or remove existing ones.
+Label management is done through the dialog shown below, where one can easily add new labels or remove existing ones.

 2. Filtering repository content